10 Surprising Ways You Can Use Olive Oil Around the House

 Polish the furniture

 Sure olive oil makes a wonderful dip for bread and even makes cookies taste amazing.
 But did you know it makes a wonderful furniture polish?
 Simply apply it with a soft rag.
 To make it smell less like olive oil, add a few drops of your favorite essential oil.
 Learn how to remove water stains from wood.

 Make cleaning measuring cups easy

-Making a pecan pie for Thanksgiving?
+Making a pecan pie for a holiday party?
 It’s really not that difficult…except for the cleanup, especially when it comes to getting the corn syrup, honey, or molasses out of the measuring cup.
 But you can avoid that annoyance by rubbing olive oil into the measuring cup before filling it with a sticky ingredient.
 It’ll slide right out and cleanup will be easy!
 These are the cleaning tricks that don’t actually work.

 Free a stuck zipper